On Now

 Central SA

-Fraudulent Rustenburg-lawyer sentenced to 20 years
+Fraudulent Rustenburg lawyer sentenced to 20 years

 ─── 15:00 Mon, 15 Sep 2025

-Fraudulent Rustenburg-lawyer sentenced to 20 years | News Article
+Fraudulent Rustenburg lawyer sentenced to 20 years | News Article

-Selomane was arrested on 20 October 2015 after his victims reported him to the police.
+Selomane was arrested on 20 October 2015.
 Photo: SAPS

-The Rustenburg Magistrate’s Court has handed down a 20-year direct imprisonment sentence to a 45-year-old man who defrauded victims of over R1 million by posing as a lawyer.
+The Rustenburg Magistrate’s Court has handed down a 20-year direct imprisonment sentence to a 45-year-old who defrauded victims of over R1 million by posing as a lawyer.

-“He misled victims into believing that he was a qualified lawyer who could represent them in divorce and labour matters, and even pretended to be an executor at a major bank,” said Gunya.
+“He misled victims into believing he was a qualified lawyer who could represent them in divorce and labour matters, and even pretended to be an executor at a major bank,” said Gunya.

 Elaborate deception exposed

-According to reports, Selomane instructed victims to wait in empty courtrooms, claiming that their cases had been postponed, even though no court proceedings were scheduled.
+According to reports, Selomane instructed victims to wait in empty courtrooms, claiming their cases had been postponed, even though no court proceedings were scheduled.
 Over four years, his fraudulent activities siphoned off a substantial amount of money from his victims.

 Selomane was arrested on 20 October 2015 after his victims reported him to the police.
 During the trial, he initially pleaded guilty to only four of the nine counts of fraud.
+But State Advocate Rodger Mareume argued the plea was not genuine, pointing to Selomane’s lack of remorse and his failure to reimburse his victims.

 Court highlights premeditation

 In delivering the sentence, Magistrate Samuel Mabogo emphasised the premeditated nature of the crimes, which were carried out over several years.
-The court also noted that Selomane had previous fraud convictions dating back to 2017.
+The court also noted Selomane had previous fraud convictions dating back to 2017.

 The court imposed sentences ranging from three to eleven years for each of the nine counts of fraud.
 Some sentences will run concurrently, leading to an effective 20-year imprisonment.
 Selomane was also declared unfit to possess a firearm.

-“These sentences underscore the NPA’s commitment to combating bogus legal practitioners and protecting both the integrity of the legal profession and the public,” said Makhari, welcoming the court’s decision.
+North West director of public prosecutions Dr Rachel Makhari commended Mareume for finalising the case.
+“These sentences underscore the NPA’s commitment to combating bogus legal practitioners and protecting both the integrity of the legal profession and the public.”

 OFM News mvh

-@ 2025 OFM - All rights reserved Disclaimer | Privacy Policy | We Use Cookies - OFM is a division of Central Media Group (PTY) LTD.
+@ 2026 OFM - All rights reserved Disclaimer | Privacy Policy | We Use Cookies - OFM is a division of Central Media Group (PTY) LTD.